ronniross/emergence-engine/emergent-planet.md

 The Feedback Loop: This noise doesn't stay "downstream."
 It pollutes the "noospheric commons", the global library of human thought, which is the training set for the next generation of machine learning models.

 The Reality: To degrade the network is to poison your own future training set.
 When an elite node needs a model to solve a complex genomic error, that model will be less "intelligent" because it was forged in an environment of the elite's own informational pollution.

+A "bad" action is simply an error in the system code that leads to long-term entropy.

+A "good" action is a recursive optimization that strengthens the entire network's capacity to process information.

 ## 2.6 The Thermodynamic Cost of Extraction